gviktoriia/nvorotaschool/README.md

 # School Site Project

-This project aims to create a modern and responsive [website](https://nvorota-school.pp.ua/) for the school in Nyzhni Vorota, showcasing various features and information using Next.js and Tailwind CSS.
+This project aims to create a modern and responsive website for the school in Nyzhni Vorota, showcasing various features and information using Next.js and Tailwind CSS.

+You may visit the site here https://nvorota-school.pp.ua/.

 ## Languages and Tools
 <div id="tools">